A Parameter-free Adaptive Resonance Theory-based Topological Clustering Algorithm Capable of Continual Learning: Introduction

 The paper is organized as follows.
-Section \ref{sec:literature} presents a literature review for growing self-organizing clustering and clustering-based classification algorithms capable of continual learning.
+Section \ref{sec:literature} presents a literature review.
 Section \ref{sec:preliminary} presents the preliminary knowledge for a similarity measure and a kernel density estimator used in CAE.
 Section \ref{sec:proposedAlgorithm} presents the learning procedure of CAE in detail.
 Section \ref{sec:experiment} presents extensive simulation experiments to evaluate clustering performance by using synthetic and real-world datasets.
 Section \ref{sec:conclusion} concludes this paper.